Harper homers, rallies Phils from 7 down in 17-8 win vs Cubs - WHIZ News

 PHILADELPHIA (AP) — Bryce Harper keeps earning those “MVP!” chants in Philly.

-Harper doubled to start a seven-run, game-tying rally in the fourth inning, drove in the go-ahead run in the sixth and sealed the Philadelphia Phillies’ 17-8 win over the Chicago Cubs on Thursday night with a three-run home run in the seventh.
+Harper doubled to start a seven-run, game-tying rally in the fourth inning, doubled in the go-ahead run in the sixth and sealed the Philadelphia Phillies’ 17-8 win over the Chicago Cubs on Thursday night with a three-run homer in the seventh.

 Harper’s NL MVP candidacy — Philly fans call him MV3 — is thriving.